Koi Sale · UP TO 75% OFF UP TO 75% OFF · Koi Sale Ends in This week only · 37 koi picks marked down Shop the deals →

 Free and Fast delivery for CBD products.
 This is a recreational Hemp CBD dispensary and not a medical marijuanna dispensary.
 We use UPS 1-day to deliver all our orders, so expect your order to arrive within 24 to 48 hours.
 Delays may occur over weekends.

-This guide provides educational, state‑specific information on Kentucky hemp and hemp‑derived cannabinoid laws as of July 1 2026.
-It is for informational purposes only and not legal advice.
+This guide provides educational, not legal, information on Kentucky’s hemp and hemp‑derived cannabinoid laws as of August 1, 2026.
+It is for compliance awareness only and not legal advice.

 Kentucky, USA hemp laws: quick overview